azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 - [ ] data is not available yet
 - [ ] data is available, but only metadata has been observed
 - [ ] metadata and descriptive statistics have been observed
-- [ ] metadata and a pilot test subset or sample of the full dataset have been observed
+- [X] metadata and a pilot test subset or sample of the full dataset have been observed
 - [ ] the full dataset has been observed.
 Explain how authors have already manipulated / explored the data.

-#### Census Blocks for Cook County, IL
+#### Population Data and Census Blocks for Cook County, IL

 **Standard Metadata**